magmo/apps/packages/wallet/src/redux/protocols/challenging/readme.md

 Out of scope (for now)

-- Halting the challenge in the case where the opponents move arrives between approval and transaction submission.
+- Halting the challenge in the case where the opponent's commitment arrives between approval and transaction submission.
+- Interrupting the "ApproveChallenge" screen if the opponent's commitment arrives during approval.
+(Instead, the user will be informed after they approve the challenge.)
 - Chain reorgs (e.g. timeout on one fork vs. response on another)

 ## State machine